Skip to main content

 failureEvent.add("code 403")

-By default, this will not include any metrics in the heartbeat report; values will be visible on timeline using HRT.
+By default, this will not include any metrics in the Heartbeat report.
+Values will only be visible on timeline using HRT.
 To include an event count in the report, set countInReport = true when creating the metric.
+This will create a metric called failure.count.

 info